StarkMarkL/Messaggio/README.md

 # Messaggio
 A CHATTING APPLICATION
 <br>
-Messaging apps (a.k.a.
+Messagio app (a.k.a.
 "Social messaging" or "chat applications") is an app that enables messaging as any other social networking platforms.
 Messaggio is a very basic version of chatting app with features such as user login and user authentication.
 <br><br>